MrCoopersCL/Code_101/README.md

 In this repo you will find all the materials needed for the class.
 Feel free to familiarize yourself with python and GitHub!

-Once you pull the code you want to study, feel free to do with it as you please.
+Once you fork the code you want to study, feel free to do with it as you please.
 Experiment with it, break it, and rebuild it.
-You may also set your own repository to public to showcase your creations!
+You may also set your own repository to public and showcase your creations!

 Some students have expressed interest in creating code outside of the classroom.
 I recommend just a normal installation of Python to get started.
 Here is the link to download Python on your own machine: